 - Have received responses from 30 or more customers in our customer survey

-- Must also achieve an average or above Policy Scores for Buildings and Contents
+- Must also achieve an average or above Policy Scores for contents and buildings cover

 Which? members can log in to see the results of our analysis.
 If you’re not already a member, you can sign up to a one month trial for Which?
 Money for just £1 to access this review and enjoy the benefits of a Which? membership.